teamdeeson/codex/docs/handbook/roles-at-deeson.md

 * Writing regular thought pieces on the blog
 * Planning regular milestones and budgeting for their delivery
 * Presenting plans to the Chapter to encourage participation and buy in
-* Encouraging the Chapter to get involved and mentoring those taking their first steps with contribution
+* Encouraging the chapter to get involved and mentoring those taking their first steps with contribution
 * Becoming a recognised leader in the community